plyght/opencode-browser/README.md

 ### "Terminal graphics not supported"

-Your terminal doesn't support inline graphics.
-Install Kitty, Ghostty, or iTerm2.
+The browser window is still visible and fully functional.
+This warning just means screenshots won't be displayed inline in the terminal.
+Install Kitty, Ghostty, or iTerm2 if you want that feature.

 ### "Playwright browsers not installed"